hyperledger/iroha/crates/iroha_cli/README.md

 ### Mint Asset to Account

-It's time to give something to the Account you created.
-Let's add some Assets of the type `Quantity` to the account.

-To do so, you must first register an Asset Definition and only then add some Assets to the account.
+To add assets to the account, you must first register an Asset Definition.
 Specify the `asset` entity and then use the `register` and `mint` commands respectively.

-Every asset has its own value spec.
-In this example, it is defined as `Numeric`, a 96-bit unsigned decimal.
-We also support `Store` for key-value structured data.
+Here is an example of adding Assets of the type `Quantity` to the account:

 ```bash
 ./iroha asset register --id="XOR#Soramitsu" --type=Numeric
 ./iroha asset mint --account="ed01204A3C5A6B77BBE439969F95F0AA4E01AE31EC45A0D68C131B2C622751FCC5E3B6@Soramitsu" --asset="XOR#Soramitsu" --quantity=1010
 ```

-You created `XOR#Soramitsu`, an asset of type `Numeric`, and then gave `1010` units of this asset to the account `ed01204A3C5A6B77BBE439969F95F0AA4E01AE31EC45A0D68C131B2C622751FCC5E3B6@Soramitsu`.
+With this, you created `XOR#Soramitsu`, an asset of type `Numeric`, and then gave `1010` units of this asset to the account `ed01204A3C5A6B77BBE439969F95F0AA4E01AE31EC45A0D68C131B2C622751FCC5E3B6@Soramitsu`.

 ### Query Account Assets Quantity

-Because distributed systems heavily rely on the concept of _eventual_ consistency and Iroha works by awaiting consensus between peers, your request is not guaranteed to be processed (or be accepted) even if it is correctly formed.
-While the Iroha Client will successfully send your transactions and the Iroha Peer will confirm receiving them, it is possible that your request will not appear in the next block.

-Different causes such as a transaction timeout, a faulty peer in the network, catastrophic failure of the peer that you've sent your data towards, and many other conditions naturally occurring inside of any blockchain may lead to a rejection of your transaction at many different stages of processing.

-It should be noted that Iroha is designed to reduce the incidence of such rejections, and only rejects properly formed transactions in situations when not rejecting it would lead to data corruption and a hard-fork of the network.

-As such it's important to check that your instructions were applied and the _world_ is now in the desired state.
-For this you need to use Query API.

-Let's use Get Account Assets Query as an example.
-To know how many units of a particular asset an account has, use `asset get` with the specified account and asset:
+You can use Query API to check that your instructions were applied and the _world_ is in the desired state.
+For example, to know how many units of a particular asset an account has, use `asset get` with the specified account and asset:

 ```bash
 ./iroha asset get --account="ed01204A3C5A6B77BBE439969F95F0AA4E01AE31EC45A0D68C131B2C622751FCC5E3B6@Soramitsu" --asset="XOR#Soramitsu"